playframework/playframework/documentation/manual/javaGuide/tutorials/zentasks/JavaGuide2.md

 # A first iteration for the data model

-Here we will start to write the model for our blog engine.
+Here we will start to write the model for our task management system.

 ## Introduction to Ebean